 Article

-Bermuda Eco Adventure Spittal Pond Nature Reserve
+Bermuda Eco Adventure at Spittal Pond Nature Reserve

 Bermuda is an unbelievably beautiful place, but what if you had to pick the most beautiful place on the island?
 For many locals, it’s Spittal Pond Nature Reserve.
 Take in the dramatic landscape, spot a variety of wildlife and even uncover some interesting Bermuda history.